 Determine the masses for at least 50 planets with radii <4 Earth radii.

 TESS is surveying stars with spectral types ranging from F5 to M5 to search for transiting exoplanets.
 Additional follow-up with ground- and space-based missions, including NASA's James Webb Space Telescope, will allow astronomers to study the atmospheres of many of these planets.
 The TESS legacy will be a catalog of the nearest and brightest main-sequence stars hosting transiting exoplanets.

 In addition to its search for exoplanets, TESS allows scientists from the wider community to request targets for astrophysics research on approximately 10,000 additional objects through each cycle of its Guest Investigator program.

 The transit method

 The TESS mission searches for planets via the transit method, the same method used by the Kepler Mission.
 The transit method of detecting exoplanets involves monitoring the brightness of many stars to look for periodic dips that could reveal planets crossing in front of the stars, blocking a fraction of their light, as viewed from the spacecraft.
 Transit photometry allows a very precise measure of a planet's orbital period.
 The depth of the folded transit light curve can reveal the planet's size compared to the star's size, and the width can reveal the duration of the transit.

 * The transit method of detecting exoplanets involves monitoring the brightness of stars to identify periodic drops caused by planets crossing in front and blocking a fraction of their light as viewed by the spacecraft.
 Image credit: NASA*

-TESS will observe over 85% of the sky (an area 400 times larger than that monitored by Kepler) over the 2 year prime mission.
+TESS will observe approximately 85% of the sky (an area 400 times larger than that monitored by Kepler) over the 2 year prime mission.
 TESS will observe many more nearby, bright stars compared to the Kepler Mission.

 The TESS search space compared to that of the Kepler Mission.
 Image Credit: Zach Berta-Thompson

 Types of stars monitored

 The stars TESS will study are typically 30 to 100 times brighter than those the Kepler mission surveyed, which will enable far easier follow-up observations with both ground-based and space-based telescopes.

 Image Credit: MIT